 Hiking: 2.9 miles, Elevation gain/loss: +822' / -820'; Van transfer: 5.5 hours

 We rise early this morning to fuel up on breakfast and hot drinks before breaking camp and heading towards the Boulder Mail Trail.
 After a stunning transfer to the trailhead, we don our packs and set off towards Death Hollow.
 We’re traversing one of the more remote areas of Grand Staircase-Escalante National Monument today and the views certainly don't disappoint.
-We break for lunch and water refills at Sand Creek before continuing toward the rim of Death Hollow.
-This afternoon we set up camp overlooking Death Hollow on beautiful sandstone flats.
+We break for lunch and water refills at Sand Creek before continuing toward the rim of Death Hollow, where we set up camp amidst the breathtaking scenery unique to the area.
 All meals included.

 Backpacking: 5.1 miles, Elevation gain/loss: +626 / -967'; Van transfer: 1.5 hours